pjackson31/hello/_posts/2020-06-25-post-futureOfwork.md

 ## Research

-> Data, hardwear and process automation can transfrom businesses and help them run more efficiently no matter the size.
+> Data, hardware and process automation can transfrom businesses and help them run more efficiently no matter the size.

 ### POSC:145 Work
 _Amherst College Political Science Department_